 Master of Divinity

 Our Master of Divinity degree is a three-year program designed to prepare you for transformative religious leadership in the church and society, often in an ordained capacity.
 This program combines critical reflection with real life application – emphasizing doing ministry and studying theology in the context of community – with consideration given to the wide and varied spectrums of history, culture, and theological perspective.
 The emphasis placed upon self awareness and the development of transferable leadership skills, also makes this degree appropriate if you are preparing to serve in non-church and non-traditional ministry settings such as: health care facilities, human service organizations, governmental agencies, not-for-profit agencies, business and academic environments, community organizations, advocacy organizations, and in the public square.
-You can also choose to complete one of four concentrations in the MDiv Program: Chaplaincy Studies, LGBTQ Studies, Interreligious Engagement, and the Study of Black Faith & Life.
+You can also choose to complete one of six concentrations in the MDiv Program: Chaplaincy Studies, LGBTQ Studies, Interreligious Engagement, Islamic Chaplaincy, Muslim Studies, and the Study of Black Faith & Life.

 CTS now offers a fully-accredited MDiv online.
 This first-of-its-kind degree program allows you to study here regardless of location.
 Learn more about our online degrees here.